Unnimaya6122004/app-development/README.md

 # app development
-Creating a prototype for a web app to extract and populate details from resumes or CVs involves several components, including the user interface, backend processing, and integration with parsing algorithms.
+Problem statement-Creating a prototype for a web app to extract and populate details from resumes or CVs involves several components, including the user interface, backend processing, and integration with parsing algorithms.

 Here's a simplified outline of the prototype:

 *Frontend:*